 We came to the Amalfi coast on a week-long tour, which is when I fell in love with the architecture of the area … and our tour guide!

 We did the long distance thing for quite a while, with a lot of back and forth, until we finally married in 2012.

 Besides the stereotypical meeting, we're a pretty atypical couple with our cultural and age differences.
 I didn't even know a word of Italian when we met.
-But fortunately since he is a tour guide the language barrier wasn't an issue at least.
+But fortunately, since he is a tour guide the language barrier wasn't an issue.
 It has been quite an unexpected adventure, but one I wouldn't change for anything.
 It's true ... you never really know how a vacation might change your life!